Search features

 Fuller Email Email More info More Info

 ECON 301.
 INTERMEDIATE MICROECONOMICS.
 A study of prices and production.
 Utility, costs, competition, and equilibrium will be examined.
 Prerequisites: Economics 101 and 102.
-Fall semester only, three hours.
+Three hours.

 a section of the INTERMEDIATE MICROECONOMICS course in Economics - ECON